 A producer has Pasture Insurance coverage of $ and experiences a per cent loss under Forage Insurance.

-Pasture Insurance Indemnity = Total Pasture Insurance Coverage x per cent (via Forage Insurance)
+Pasture Insurance Claim Amount = Total Pasture Insurance Coverage x % (via Forage Insurance)

 = x 0.3